On an Optimal Stopping Problem with a Discontinuous Reward: Optimal Stopping Time

-In this case, we also say that $\tau^\star$ is \emph{optimal for \eqref{eqDefOptStop}}.
-For a general reward function $\varphi$, such an optimal stopping does not necessarily exist.
-However, under some regularity conditions on the discounted reward process ${Z=\{Z_t\}_{0\leq t\leq T}}$, with $Z_t:=e^{-rt}\varphi(t,F_t)$, the existence and the form of an optimal stopping time are well-known from the theory of optimal stopping for random processes in continuous time, see for instance \cite{karatzas1998methods} (Appendix D, Theorem D.12), \cite{peskir2006optimal} (Theorem 2.2), \cite{lamberton1998} (Section 10.2.1), \cite{Lamberton2009} (Theorem 2.3.5 and Section 2.3.4), \cite{el1981aspects}, Chapter 2.
+For a general reward function $\varphi$, such an optimal stopping time does not necessarily exist.
+However, under some regularity conditions on the discounted reward process ${Z=\{Z_t\}_{0\leq t\leq T}}$, with $Z_t:=e^{-rt}\varphi(t,F_t)$, the existence and the form of an optimal stopping time are well known from the theory of optimal stopping for random processes in continuous time, see, for instance, \cite{karatzas1998methods} (Appendix D, Theorem D.12), \cite{peskir2006optimal} (Theorem 2.2), \cite{lamberton1998} (Section 10.2.1), \cite{Lamberton2009} (Theorem 2.3.5 and Section 2.3.4), \cite{el1981aspects}, Chapter 2.
 With the exception of \cite{el1981aspects}, these results rely on the (almost sure) continuity of the reward process, which does not hold for the one involved in variable annuity pricing since its trajectories are discontinuous at time $T$ with positive probability.
 In fact the trajectories of $Z$ are upper semi-continuous.
+Thus, additional work is required to show the existence of an optimal stopping time in our setting.